CharlieWillingale/hike-website-nextjs/posts/test-1.md

 ---
 title: 'Test 1 blog'
 date: '2022-10-09'
+routeImageUrl: '/images/sampleImg.jpg'
+routeImageAlt: 'site logo'
+routeSampleText: 'Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
+The difference is in **when** it generates the HTML for a page.'
+routeDistance: '1000'
+routeElevation: '4000'
+routeDifficulty: '3'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.